thensgens/kaavio-lib/README.md

 are implemented (see algorithms.py for impl details).

 kaavio-lib can only parse/read and use graphs in a specific format (for now).
-See the "graphs" dir for working graph formats.
+See the "graphs" dir for valid graph formats and the script "tests.py".